adel1982/sass-let-it-snow/README.md

 # Let it snow

 ## Used Technologys
-- HTML / CSS / SCSS
+- HTML / CSS / SASS
 - NodeSASS
 - Yarn